mattnkrueger/mattnkrueger/README.md

 Outside of my profession, I have a broad interest in technology and engineering spanning multiple disciplines.
 I am nowhere near an professional at any one of these, but I do admire their fields and hope to improve my skills in each along my engineering journey!
 - Robotics, Sensors, and Autonomy
 - CAD Modeling and 3D Printing
-- Web and Graphic Design using Figma
+- Home and Industrial Automation

 ---